"Jim Stengel was absolutely fantastic and really captured the attention – and in some cases, the emotions – of our audience."

 Finding New Life in Old Companies

-In an inspiring and pragmatic engagement, Jim takes the audience through the lessons from his latest book, “Unleashing the Innovators: How Mature Companies Find New Life with Startups,” guides them through a self-assessment of their level of personal courage, and points out what to work on to become a more effective courageous leader.
+He also guides leaders through a self-assessment of their level of personal courage – and points out what to work on to become a more effective, courageous leader.

 Going “Glocal”: How to Lead a Global Brand in a More Local World

 What are the different approaches for activating a global brand for local impact?
 In this challenging presentation, Jim Stengel will share proven global approaches to activation.
 Using actual brand examples, Stengel will present framework tools to help accelerate local application, recognize challenges and barriers, and implement success measures.
 Participants will be able to take away applied learnings that they can start acting on immediately.